rueedlinger/hive-udf/README.md

 This project contains Apache Hive User-Defined Wrapper Functions for the Apache Lucene Search Spell API.

 This projects provides to main functions
-+distance - which calculates the distance between to strings based on selected algorithm (e.g Levenstein, Jaro Winkler, NGramDistance, etc.).
++ distance - which calculates the distance between to strings based on selected algorithm (e.g Levenstein, Jaro Winkler, NGramDistance, etc.).
-+suggestion - based on a text based dictionary.
++ suggestion - based on a text based dictionary.